subvisual/blog/pages/posts/2016/07-july/95-subvisual-weekly-2.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/162/image@2x.jpg
 tags:
   - community
+intro: "Last night I left home to have a drink with a friend.
+Next thing I know I'm at the office's door.
+This has been happening a lot.
+My mind wanders into the future, and my body goes into auto-pilot.
+Sometimes the mind wanders so deeply that you forget what you were up to in the first place."
 ---

 Last night I left home to have a drink with a friend.
 Next thing I know I'm at the office's door.
 This has been happening a lot.
 My mind wanders into the future, and my body goes into auto-pilot.
 Sometimes the mind wanders so deeply that you forget what you were up to in the first place.